 Aged Care Blog

-Enhancing Aged Care: Pulse Staffing and Sanctuary Recruitment to Deliver PALM Aged Care Expansion Program
+Enhancing aged care: Pulse Staffing Australia and Sanctuary Recruitment to deliver PALM Aged Care Expansion Program

 First published: July 2024

 Quality aged care is vital for ensuring that elderly people live fulfilling, healthy lives with dignity and respect.
-Aligned with our purpose to improve people’s lives, Pulse Staffing and Sanctuary Recruitment, both part of Acacium Group, have partnered to support the delivery of the 2024 PALM Aged Care Expansion Program.
+Aligned with our purpose to improve people’s lives, Pulse Staffing Australia and Sanctuary Recruitment, both part of Acacium Group, have partnered to support the delivery of the 2024 PALM Aged Care Expansion Program.

 The Pacific Australia Labour Mobility (PALM) scheme is a key initiative by the Australian government aimed at addressing Australian labor shortages while also supporting economic development in the Pacific region and Timor-Leste.